Tooth Extration

 6. Tooth with Hypercementosis

-Hypercentosis is the excess deposition of cementum ie the outer layer of the tooth root situated inside the bone. this occurs at the lower end of the tooth root hence forming a bulbous end.
-It is removed surgically by raising a flap and drilling into the bone and creating a window. and then normally extracting the tooth by using dental forceps and elevators.
+Hyperkeratosis is the excess deposition of cementum ie the outer layer of the tooth root situated inside the bone. this occurs at the lower end of the tooth root hence forming a bulbous end.
+It is removed surgically by raising a flap drilling into the bone and creating a window. and then normally extracting the tooth by using dental forceps and elevators.

-7. Tooth Fused with an Adjacent Tooth
+1. Tooth Fused with an Adjacent Tooth

-8. Extraction of Deciduous Molar that Embraces Crown of Permanent Tooth
+1. Extraction of Deciduous Molar that Embraces Crown of Permanent Tooth

 In such a case, if the simple extraction technique were to be attempted, there is a great risk of concurrent luxation of the premolar.